Bjerknes force

 Bjerknes forces are translational forces on bubbles in a sound wave.
 The phenomenon is a type of acoustic radiation force.
-Primary Bjerknes forces are caused by an external sound field; secondary Bjerknes forces are between pairs of bubbles in the same sound field.
+Primary Bjerknes forces are caused by an external sound field; secondary Bjerknes forces are attractive or repulsive forces between pairs of bubbles in the same sound field caused by the pressure field generated by each bubble volume's oscillations.
 They were first described by Vilhelm Bjerknes in his 1906 Fields of Force.

-Theory
+Hydrodynamics – electromagnetism analogy

+In Fields of Force Bjerknes lay out geometrical and dynamical analogies between the Maxwell's theory of electromagnetism and hydrodynamics.
+In the light of these analogies the Bjerknes forces are being predicted.